giantswarm/docs/src/content/advanced/high-availability/control-plane/index.md

 ## Upgrades from previous releases {#upgrades}

-When upgrading a cluster to workload cluster release v11.4.0 or later, the cluster will still have only one control plane node after the upgrade.
-The API unavailability during the upgrade that is typical for a single control plane node will apply for this upgrade.
+When upgrading a cluster to workload cluster release v11.4.0 or later, the cluster will still only have one control plane node after the upgrade.
+The API unavailability during the upgrade that is expected for a single control plane node will apply for this upgrade.

 A conversion to high availability can be triggered after the upgrade is complete.